eclipse-archived/antenna/antenna-documentation/src/site/markdown/tool-configuration.md

 * `configFileUri`: *(optional)* URI to your config file.
 * `licenseValidation`: In this section a license can be defined as forbidden and parameter for the license Validation can be set.
-* `disableP2Resolving`: This element can be used to disable fetching of artifacts from P2 repositories.
-Default value is `false`.
 * `copyrightHoldersName`: *(optional)* The name of the copyright holder
 * `copyrightNotice`: *(optional)* Annotation to the copyright
 * `proxyHost`: *(optional)* Parameter to provide a proxy configuration